BillShalker/Euler/README.md

 6. **euler6.py**: Calculates the difference between the square of the sum and the sum of squares of the first 100 natural numbers.
 7. **euler7.py**: Generates the nth prime number.
+8. **euler8.py**: Finds the largest product of 13 adjacent digits in a given number.

 ## Usage